ExplodingDragon/Learn/Soft/MariaDB集群搭建-CentOS.md

 create user nacos identified by 'nacos';
 create database nacos;
 grant all privileges on nacos.* to nacos@'%' identified by 'nacos';
-grant all privileges on nacos.* to nacos@'localhost' identified by 'nacos';
 SET PASSWORD FOR 'nacos' = PASSWORD("nacos");
 flush  privileges;
 ```